Kilkenny GAA: County team

 In the GAA's early years, Kilkenny had some success at football.
 Between 1888 and 1911 Kilkenny contested seven Leinster finals, winning three.
 They won the first-ever Leinster Senior Football Championship, which was played in 1888, with a victory over Wexford.
 However, the rest of the championship was abandoned due to the players’ tour of America, known as the US invasion.
 Further success in Leinster followed in 1900 against Louth 12 points to no score.
 Kilkenny went on beat Tipperary in the 1900 All-Ireland semi final, 1–7 to 0–8.
 The game was refixed following an objection by Tipperary, Kilkenny refused to play, so the match was awarded to Tipperary.
 Tipperary went on to win the All-Ireland final, beating Galway 2–20 to 0–1.
 The 1911 Leinster final between Kilkenny and Meath was awarded to Meath because Kilkenny were late.
 Kilkenny objected and won by 2–4 to 1–1 on the field of play.
 In 1914, the young team mascot, Peter Dunne, had to line out to complete their team.
 Kilkenny county footballers have not won a senior championship match since 1929, when they defeated Louth by 0–10 to 0–4.
 Their best championship result since was a 3–8 to 3–4 defeat against Kildare in 1961.
 1982 was their last championship campaign.
 In the league their 1970–71 league campaign yielded four victories and they won three games in a row in early 1988 League and O'Byrne Cup games.

 Kilkenny is unique among the 32 Irish county associations in not participating in the All-Ireland Senior Football Championship.
 They played in the Tommy Murphy Cup, a second-tier competition for weaker footballing counties, for four of the five years it was played.
 However, even in this competition they lost every game they played.
 Kilkenny entered the National Football League for the first time in many years in 2008 but did not find any success, losing every game bar one up to, and including, the 2011 competition.
 The county withdrew from that competition following the 2012 edition.
 Kilkenny compete in the Leinster Junior Football Championship, their most notable win coming in 2011, when they defeated Wexford 3–5 to 0–13.

-There is an excellent underage and adult club football structure in Kilkenny.
+There is an underage and adult club football structure in Kilkenny.
 Glenmore, Mullinavat, Railyard and Muckalee are the football strongholds.
 However the lure of county and club hurling championships deprives Kilkenny of its best footballers.

 In 2015, Kilkenny won the All-Britain Football Championship, defeating Scotland in the final.